 RHAB 633.
 Case Management.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
-Explores history, theory, practice and ethics of case management as well as the full range of community resources as these contribute to successful outcomes.
-Reviews and critically analyzes benefit systems, treatment and life care planning, coordination and delivery of services, disability management, documentation, and case studies.
+Explores history, theory, practice and ethics of case management, as well as the full range of community resources as these contribute to successful outcomes.
+Reviews and critically analyzes benefit systems, treatment and life care planning, coordination and delivery of services, disability management, documentation and case studies.

 RHAB 640.
 Medical and Psychosocial Aspects of Disabilities.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 Provides an overview of the major disabilities encountered by rehabilitation and mental health counselors.
 Focuses on functional limitations and the process of psychological adjustment.

 RHAB 642.
 Diagnosis and Treatment of Mental Health Disorders.
 3 Hours.